vijay-joshi/vijay-joshi/README.md

-<p> I am an experienced full stack web developer with a proven history in JavaScript, jQuery, PHP, NodeJS and VueJS among others.
-Currently working as Web Development Engineer - III at <a href="https://www.corevaluetech.com/" target="_blank" >CoreValue Technologies</a> where I work on awesome products and mentor junior devs as well.
+<p> I am an experienced full stack web developer with a proven history in NodeJS, JavaScript, VueJS, jQuery and PHP among others.
+Currently working as a Sr. Full Stack Developer <a href="https://www.corevaluetech.com/" target="_blank" >CoreValue Technologies</a> where I work on awesome products and mentor junior devs as well.
 In the past I have worked with different companies as freelancer, software developer, consultant, author among other capacities.
 These companies include but are not limited to;
 	<a href="http://philogy.com/" target="_blank" class="btn-link">Philogy</a>,
 	<a href="http://developerslab.in/ target="_blank" class="btn-link">Developers Lab</a>,
 	<a href="https://www.packtpub.com/" target="_blank" class="btn-link">Packt Publishing Private Limited</a>,